majewsky/system-configuration/README.md

     make all                # default: build all packages make hologram-base      # build just that package, identical to `make -C hologram-base`

+There is an extra make target that builds a pacman repo with all packages in the `repo` subdirectory:

+    make repo

 Some holograms include sensible information that has been left out of this public repo.
 This information is in my private clones of this repo only, in the top-level directory of the repo in a `.env` file.
 The